Personal Branding: 7 steps to create yours + definition

 For a freelancer or a freelance, a good personal branding is like a Grail to reach, so powerful are the benefits it provides.

-First, it brings you visibility.
+First, it brings you public visibility.
 And who says visibility, says potential customers.
-You create a kind of lead machine that works continuously.
-We can even compare personal branding to a salesperson who works 24 hours a day, 7 days a week.
+You make a kind of lead machine that works continuously.
+We can even compare branding to a salesperson who works 24 hours a day, 7 days a week.
 That is to say…

 And as an expert, you are more legitimate to raise your prices.
 That’s how some freelancers make 5 figures at the end of the month. 💲